 Which topics are key to our long-term, environmentally and socially responsible business success?
-What expectations do our stakeholders have of us?
+What expectations do our have of us?
 In which areas do we help create a more sustainable future?
 To answer these questions, in 2019 we updated the materiality analysis we conducted in 2018, thereby meeting the applicable reporting requirements of the Global Reporting Initiative (GRI) and the German CSR Directive Implementation Act.

 Material issues updated and validated